espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-2/index.md

 This development kit is quite simple for a BSP, but if we consider a more complex board, like the **ESP32-S3-BOX-3**, the BSP will handle all the peripherals, including the display, sensors, audio codecs, and LEDs for example.

-Some of the advantages of using a BSP includes:
+Some of the advantages of using a BSP include:

 - Easy initial configuration for the board features.
 - Code reuse across projects with the same board.
 - Reduces the board configuration mistakes.
 - Ensures that all the dependencies will be included on the project.

-For this hands-on, we will also show how to create a new project from the component example.
-The component to be used on this hands-on is the: [espressif/esp_bsp_generic](https://components.espressif.com/components/espressif/esp_bsp_generic/).
+For this hands-on guide, we will also show how to create a new project from the component example.
+The component to be used in this hands-on guide is [espressif/esp_bsp_generic](https://components.espressif.com/components/espressif/esp_bsp_generic/).
 Some of the components includes examples that shows on how to use the component.
 You can create a new project based on this example following these steps:

 1. **Create a new project from the example**

-To create a new project from a component example, we will need to do that using the terminal and not the Espressif IDE.
+To create a new project from a component example, we will use the terminal and not the Espressif-IDE.
 This feature is not yet implemented inside the IDE.

 Let's get the generic BSP [examples/generic_button_led](https://components.espressif.com/components/espressif/esp_bsp_generic/versions/1.2.0/examples/generic_button_led?language=en) and create a new project using the terminal.